landupin/erasmus/README.md

 run the server with the gcloud sdk

-the old version gets shipped by default. if you want the neew version instead, add `/next/` into the domain: `https.example.com/next/path/to/a/page`
+the old version gets shipped by default. if you want the new version instead, add `/next/` into the domain: `https.example.com/next/path/to/a/page`

 # ToDo next

 - articles
+    - africa pic 0, two missing, diver
+    - blockquote formatting
+    - pop pic 0
+    - space pic 0
+    - sport pic 0
+    - skimmer format
+    - pic numeration
 - about us page
 - splash and menu page
 - timeline page